opensearch-project/oui/src-docs/src/views/guidelines/getting_started.md

 We depend upon the version of node defined in [.nvmrc](.nvmrc).

-You will probably want to install a node version manager. [nvm](https://github.com/creationix/nvm) is recommended.
+We recommend installing a node version manager: [nvm](https://github.com/nvm-sh/nvm) is recommended.

 To install and use the correct node version with `nvm`: